-The Counseling Graduate Program is administered by the Department of Educational Leadership, Counseling and Foundations (ELCF) and is located in the College of Liberal Arts, Education and Human Development at the University of New Orleans.
-The program in education are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the University of New Orleans is accredited by the Southern Association of Colleges and Schools (SACS).
+The Counseling Graduate Program is administered by the Department of Educational Leadership, Counseling and Foundations (ELCF) within the School of Education, located in the College of Liberal Arts, Education and Human Development at the University of New Orleans.
+The University of New Orleans is accredited by the Southern Association of Colleges and Schools (SACS).

 The Counselor Education Program offers both master’s and doctoral degrees in counseling.
 Both programs are accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP) and graduates meet the academic qualifications for becoming a National Board Certified Counselor (NCC) and a Licensed Professional Counselor (LPC) in Louisiana.